Cities Without Ground | book review

 Cities Without Ground | a Hong Kong guidebook

 The iconic piece of infrastructure is the Hong Kong Central-Mid-Levels Escalator.
-As Cities Without Ground does not feature any introduction to this subject we discovered that it was officially opened to the public on 15 October 1993 and now carries upwards of 60,000 people a day: “From 6.A.M – 10A.M. the escalator moves downhill and then uphill from 10.15A.M.-12A.M.
+As click here for a selection does not feature any introduction to this subject we discovered that it was officially opened to the public on 15 October 1993 and now carries upwards of 60,000 people a day: “From 6.A.M – 10A.M. the escalator moves downhill and then uphill from 10.15A.M.-12A.M.
 The complete system of several escalators runs for 800m and climbs a total of 135 meters, some of the ascents can be very steep.” [source].
 The Central–Mid-levels escalators in Hong Kong is the longest outdoor covered escalator system in the world [source].

 On the back of Cities Without Ground, the authors describe the urban experience of urban Hong Kong 香港 as a series of oppositions: chaos versus functional organization, vast versus compact distances and ambiguous versus choreographed crowds.
 As written in the book “the work that would eventually form Cities Without Ground germinated in a series of seminars taught by Jonathan Solomon at the Univeristy of Hong Kong’s Department of Architecture titled “Learning from Louis Vuitton.””
 The authors have decided to put the focus on the footbridge networks throughout the city that, in their understanding, has become “an extensive network and a prevailing development model for the city’s large-scale urban projects.”